Dreams Precede Realities

 In 2004, the college acquired a facility in Plainview to expand its educational program in the northern tier of its service area.
 This building was renovated and opened in September 2005 as the SPC Plainview Center.

 Recognizing the need to expand its educational program and presence in the City of Lubbock, South Plains College acquired property at 3907 Ave.
-Q in 2015 and with the financial assistance of key community partners renovated the facility into the SPC Lubbock Center.
+Q in 2015 and with the financial assistance of key community partners renovated the facility into the SPC Lubbock Career and Technical Center.
 Programs housed at the Byron Martin Advanced Technology Center were moved into the new center which opened to students in August 2017.

 Over the years, these expansions have significantly enriched South Plains College, broadening its service area and contributing to its understanding of the larger community.
 All the while, the larger community has been exceptionally positive in its support of the college, voting bond issues as needed and promoting enthusiastically all facets of the college.

 History implies change, and South Plains College is committed to changing with the needs and opportunities of the community.
 It seeks not merely to be the guardian of tradition, but to be creative as well, ever seeking to uncover and find expression for individual and community potential.
 Communities, however, do not merely change.
 The original idea that established the college remains valid, and South Plains College understands its relation to the abiding values of civilization.
 Thus, the college continues to be the unfolding intellectual history of a community attempting to be a responsible part of the global communities of the world.